DamLabResources/crseek/paper/00_todo.md

  - Setup pandoc and other general auto-docing generation
  - Setup readthedocs links
- - Write documentation around common tasks

-## New Features

- - Write summary metrics for off-target
- - Add metric for hairpins, etc

 # Writing
  - Make schematic figure of the setup
- - Fill out outline
- - Setup python spellchecker
+ - Add figures into the manuscript
+ - Add references

 # Setup
  - Need cool graphic icon